Doctoral Researcher (f/m/d) - Graduate Training Program “RNA & Infection”

 The HIRI in Würzburg is a federally funded research institution whose mission is world-class science at the interface of RNA & infection biology.
 We perform basic research on the role RNA plays in pathogens and infected hosts.
 Our ultimate goal is to leverage the vast potential of RNA as a diagnostic, target, and drug to combat infectious diseases, such as those caused by SARS-CoV-2 or multidrug-resistant bacteria.
 Examples include developing new single-cell technologies as well as RNA-seq and CRISPR-based methodologies to visualize and interrogate infection processes.

 The HIRI Graduate Training Program “RNA & Infection” was launched in 2018 and is dedicated to training the next generation of scientists to become experts in both RNA biology and infectious diseases.
 The program is highly unique by offering fully-funded positions independent of any group or project.
-Building on this independence, PhD students participate in lab rotations in three HIRI groups of their choice and then select their advisor and thesis project.
-Students also receive structured mentoring and training throughout their PhD, including short intensive courses in RNA and infection biology, annual scientific retreats, and opportunities to present at international conferences.
+Building on this independence, PhD students participate in three lab rotations.
+An individual match-making process ensures students find the right supervisor and project.
+Our students also receive structured mentoring and training throughout their PhD, including short intensive courses in RNA and infection biology, annual scientific retreats, and opportunities to present at international conferences.

 - Academic degree (MSc or equivalent) in molecular biology, microbiology, biochemistry, cell biology, bioinformatics, bioengineering, biotechnology, or a related field

 - Strong academic and scientific track record